Robustly Learning Regions of Attraction from Fixed Data: Abstract

 \section{Abstract}

-In this era of digitalization, data has widely been used in control engineering.
-While stability analysis is a mainstay for control science, most stability analysis tools still require explicit knowledge of the model or a high-fidelity simulator.
+While stability analysis is a mainstay for control science, especially computing regions of attraction of equilibrium points, until recently most stability analysis tools always required explicit knowledge of the model or a high-fidelity simulator representing the system at hand.
 In this work, a new data-driven Lyapunov analysis framework is proposed.
 Without using the model or its simulator, the proposed approach can learn a piece-wise affine Lyapunov function with a finite and fixed off-line dataset.
-The learnt Lyapunov function is robust to any dynamics that are consistent with the off-line dataset.
-Along the development of proposed scheme, the Lyapunov stability criterion is generalized.
-This generalization enables an iterative algorithm to augment the region of attraction.
+The learnt Lyapunov function is robust to any dynamics that are consistent with the off-line dataset, and its computation is based on second order cone programming.
+Along with the development of the proposed scheme, a slight generalization of classical Lyapunov stability criteria is derived, enabling an iterative inference algorithm to augment the region of attraction.